Sign up to receive e-newsletters, discounts and promotions

 This 30-foot mural depicting 100 years of Webb City history is on display in one of the city's oldest businesses: Mid-Missouri Bank.

-Artist Michael McClure has created a series of 12 images depicting successive time periods from the pristine state to the arrival of American Indians, the first settlers through the Civil War, and into the 20th century.
+Visitors to Historic Downtown West Plains will want to view the mural created by Artist Michael McClure.
+The mural represents a series of 12 images depicting successive time periods from the pristine state to the arrival of American Indians, the first settlers through the Civil War, and into the 20th century.

 These murals are sure to fascinate your family; they are located downtown.